 It’s easy to focus on the words you use within your holiday social posts.
 Don’t forget to think about the images that go along with your text.
 That’s true regardless of the social channel you use.

 If you’re hoping for Instagram success, look for ways to loosen up and showcase your humanity.
 Many Instagram posts are similar due to good lighting, plenty of polish and lots of filters, writes Bridget de Maine at Canva.
 Standing out on this platform might mean letting some raw edges peep through.
 Check your work by following your top competitors.
 If their polished, pretty photos look just like yours, it’s time to mix things up.
+If you take some photos that you think look great from a personal perspective and would like to preserve and enjoy them from your home, you could print on acrylic and get some professional wall art made of them!
+Not all of your photos have to be shared with the world, after all!

 The need for compelling imagery is apparent on all social platforms, including those you don’t think of as visual.